openstack-archive/openstack-chef-specs/README.rst

 ==================================

 This git repository is used to hold approved design specifications for additions to the openstack-chef project.
-Reviews of the specs are done in gerrit, using a similar workflow to how we review and merge changes to the code itself.
+Reviews of the specifications are done in gerrit, using a similar workflow to how we review and merge changes to the code itself.

 The layout of this repository is::